This post may contain affiliate links. Please see my disclosure policy for details.

 The first building is thought to have been built in 1040AD and then, later, there were extensions made by the powerful De Laci Family.
 They were the Lords of the Manor after the Normans took control of England.

 Today, the oldest part of the church that remains is St Peter’s Chapel which was built in 1377.
-St Peter being the patron saint of the De Laci’s.
+St Peter is the patron saint of the De Laci’s.

 In 1686, a bell ringers society was formed called the “Ancient Society of Painswick Youths”.
 They are still running to this day.